ricardo-f/GMaC/README.md

 ## Objective:

-This repo create other repositories with pre configurated settings such as:
+This repo creates other repositories with pre configurated settings such as:
 - Branch protection.
-- Deletion of brach that were merged.
+- Deletion of brach that was merged.
-- Template files like the ones decribed here: [Creating a default community health file](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/creating-a-default-community-health-file).
+- Template files like the ones described here: [Creating a default community health file](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/creating-a-default-community-health-file).
-- Organizations, teams and users, _I don use but is a available resource at the provider docs_.
+- Organizations, teams, and users, _I don't use but is an available resource at the provider docs_.

 ## The brief how:

 - Terraform files with terraform cloud configurated as remote state.
-- Two workflow files created one with the CI stuff to ensure code quality and security and other wit CD to apply what whas defined.
+- Two workflow files were created one with the CI stuff to ensure code quality and security and the other with CD to apply what was defined.
-- To create a repo you only need to add his name to the list at "pub_repo_names" variable and tho the PR process.
+- To create a repo you only need to add his name to the list at "pub_repo_names" variable and do the PR process.

 ## How?